-You need to prune overgrown roses (Rosa spp.) as these are not healthy roses.
-If you have a rosebush you've been neglecting, pruning it properly can help restore it to good health.
+You need to prune overgrown roses (Rosa spp.) as these are not healthy plants.
+If you have a rose you've been neglecting, pruning it properly can help restore it to good health.
 This will ensure you have beautiful roses for many years.

 Pruning Overgrown Roses

-Pruning a rosebush should be done in the spring.
-When it comes to how and exactly when to prune a rosebush, however, the variety of rosebush you have matters.
-Most roses are hardy in U.S. Department of Agriculture zones 5 and above, although the exact zone depends on the variety.
+Pruning a rose plant should be done in late winter to early spring.
+When it comes to how and exactly when to prune a rose, however, the type of plant you have matters.
+Roses are hardy in U.S. Department of Agriculture zones 2 through 10, depending on species and cultivar.

-You want to prune about two weeks after the last hard frost.
-The University of Illinois Extension suggests pruning around the time the forsythias bloom.
-Pruning should help the bush get more air and light.
-Using a set of sharp pruning shears, make your cuts at a 45-degree angle 1/4 inch above a bud or eye that faces outward.
+You want to prune about two weeks after the last hard frost around the time the forsythias bloom.
+Pruning should help the plant get more air and light.
+Using a set of sharp pruning shears that you wipe with isopropyl alcohol before making each cut, make your cuts at a 45-degree angle 1/4 inch above a bud or eye that faces outward.
 Make sure your cut angles away from the bud.

 Remove any dead canes or canes that are shriveled, dark brown or black, as well as thin, weak canes that are no wider than a pencil.
 If you notice suckers emerging from the ground, remove them.
 To prevent cane borers, seal the cuts with white glue.